Are there set timescales for applying to placements?

 If we do not have the roles you are looking for, the Careers and Employability Service has its own internship scheme.
 They also provide plenty of advice and a comprehensive toolkit on how to research/network and target the placements you want.
 Placement partners change each period, as do the roles, so what is available currently may change later.

-I am not a EU national.
+I am not a UK national.
 Will this restrict which placements I can do?

 How will I know what vacancies are available?

-Our Moodle page (login required) will list all vacancies.
-When new roles come up, they will also be advertised via email.
+Our Moodle page (login required) will list all vacancies, and all programmes will be well advertised in advance.
+When new ad-hoc roles come up, they will also be advertised via email.

 Which vacancies are paid and which are unpaid?

-The majority of local term-time vacancies will tend to be unpaid.
+The majority of local term-time vacancies on our programme will tend to be unpaid.
 Some may offer travel expenses.
 Each vacancy will specify if it is paid or unpaid.
 The Careers and Employability Service offers information about funding opportunities.
+My Career will also advertise any paid placement and job opportunities.

 I need to work during Easter and summer to earn for my living expenses; how can I fit in a placement?